Koodoo/squad_server_bot/README.md

 **SETTING UP THE BOT**

 1) Move the stop_server.bat file to the server you wish to link to the bot.
-Ensure your start file points to the absolute path of the server (starting with C:/ etc.).
+Ensure your start file points to the absolute path of the server (starting with C:\ etc.).
 Ensure both files are similar to the ones in the squadfiles directory found in this repo.
 2) In the bot's files, open main.js with a text editor and edit the paths, whitelist channel, and admin role id's to the right things.
 You should only have to edit line 11 - 15.
 3) Execute the start.bat to initialize the bot.